DanFeinstat/hwFE/README.md

-# hatchwaysFE
+# hwFE

-hatchways coding challenge
+hw coding challenge

 ## About